 A Wildlife Enhancement Initiative means:

-- a study of wildlife populations or habitats;
+- studies of wildlife populations or habitats;

 - hunter and trapper education programs; and